How to Start A Production Company

-Production companies are like children –everyone’s got one, but only a few are worth the effort.
+Running a production company is a lot like raising a child – some days, you may wonder why you even decided to do this in the first place.
 When you factor in competing for projects, distribution, and actually getting the project made, starting a production company can drain you both emotionally and financially.
-Luckily, we’ve compiled the essential guide on how to start a production company that will both lift your spirit and make you successful financially.
+Luckily, we’ve compiled the essential guide on how to start a production company on a path for success.

 In this article, we cover everything from coming up with a memorable production company name to the oceans of paperwork you’ll have to swim through so you can actually turn a profit.